The 4 Formula One storylines to follow for the rest of 2023

 4 min

-Watch Daniel Ricciardo and Yuki Tsunoda race each other in mini jet boats ahead of the Miami Grand Prix.
+Oracle Red Bull Racing and Scuderia AlphaTauri drivers race each other for fun ahead of the Miami Grand Prix.

 Can Ricciardo get back towards his best?
 Is his return a way to measure Tsunoda's progress and benchmark the Japanese driver's results in his third season?
 Will the pair propel the AT04 into the thick of the lower midfield fight that features Alfa Romeo, Williams and Haas?
 Over these final 10 race weekends, it'll be fun to find answers to those questions – and more.